AdaLink-io/Papers/README.md

 Hi there,

-This repo consists of papers and research done by ADA link.
+This repo consists of papers and research done by AdaLink.
 The aim is to share thoughts, ideas regarding Cardano and create a sort of an intellectual discussion with the community.